Celine-Guan/pantagruel-general/Sequence-classification/README.md

 ```
 **RB: To run the Pantagruel models we need to install the pantagruel branch of transformer, the installation code is in the environment.yml**
 ### 3. Run training
+#### ✨ If you want to test each time one model on one task, modify the model and tokenizer name in corresponding config file, then run the following code in the terminal.
 For sentiment analysis task:
 ```bash
 python3 main.py --task analyse_de_sentiment